nnanikenneth/async-crawler-simulation/README.md

 #### Starting the Application
 A bash script is provided to automate the setup process.
 Run the following command in the project's root directory:

+- Note: Ensure that the script has execute permissions.
+You can do this by running: `chmod +x deploy_production.sh`
 ```bash
 ./deploy_script.sh
 ```

 This script sets up both the frontend and backend components, making the application ready to use.

 #### Installation & Setup